Best Golf Launch Monitors 2025

 The price point is mightily appealing versus the competition given the accuracy on offer and the app experience is arguably the best on the market.

-An enjoyable and highly accurate launch monitor that gives you vast amounts of data at your fingertips, the Garmin R10 is compact and easy to use.
+The Garmin Approach R10 is an enjoyable and highly accurate launch monitor that gives you vast amounts of data at your fingertips.
+Very compact and easy to use.

-Accurate, reasonably consistent and with plenty of data points, the PRGR Monitor is one of the most impressive devices we've tested at this price point.
+Accurate, reliably consistent, and packed with useful data, the PRGR Monitor stands out as one of the most impressive devices we've tested in its price range.

 Designed for the serious golfer looking to improve through feedback on performance but also benefit from playing and practicing indoors and outside.

-The Foresight Sports GCQuad is an impressive photometric launch monitor that provides tour-quality data about a player's swing and ball flight.
+The Foresight Sports GCQuad is a powerful photometric launch monitor that delivers tour-level data on both swing mechanics and ball flight.

 A good value and easy to use option, the Rapsodo MLM2 Pro is a great practice tool that provides accurate data and can double as a decent golf simulator.

-The SC300i is among the best portable launch monitors under $600 thanks to its impressive accuracy, ease of use, battery life and host of useful features.
+The SC300i is among the best portable launch monitors under $600 thanks to its ease of use, battery life, impressive accuracy and host of useful features.

 Best Golf Launch Monitors